OneDrive/onedrive-api-docs/auth/msa_oauth.md

 specified in the **expires_in** property.
 You can request a new access token by using the refresh token (if available), or by repeating the authentication request from the beginning.

+The `user_id` property is a unique identifier for the signed in user that is generated for the application.
+This user ID is anonymized between apps, and so will be different for each client application registered with OneDrive, even if the same user is signing in.

 ### Step 3.
 Get a new access token or refresh token
 If your app has requested access to **wl.offline_access** this step will